Pain management in cattle | Dechra UK

 Pain management in cattle

-With the development of cattle farming and increasing awareness around Good Farming Practice, pain management in cattle is an emerging topic.
+With the development of cattle farming and increasing awareness around Good Farming Practice, pain management in cattle is an emerging topic in animal welfare discussions.
 For years, people have thought that cows don’t feel pain.
 Where did this belief come from?

 Pain recognition in cattle is extremely difficult since they are masters at hiding pain and discomfort.
 To make things a little easier, a few methods have been developed to assess pain.
 Each method has some limitations, especially since we are dealing with non-verbal patients, but it gives us an overview and proves that cattle do indeed feel pain, like every other living being but express it with a different intensity.